 Students culminate their study program by taking PHS 508- Public Health Internship.
-A minimum of 45 semester hours with a cumulative average of 3.0 or 'B' (on a 4.0 scale) or higher are required to earn the M.P.H. degree.
-The Graduate Comprehensive Examination must be taken before graduation.
-The Graduate English Competency Examination must be passed during the first semester of graduate studies at Jackson State University must be passed before graduation.
-Students who fail this test must successfully complete English 500-Advanced Laboratory Writing during their second semester of enrollment.
+A minimum of 45 semester hours with a cumulative average of 3.0 or 'B' (on a 4.0 scale) or higher are required to earn the The Graduate Comprehensive M.P.H. degree.
+Examination must be taken before graduation.
+The Graduate English Competency Examination must be passed during the first semester of graduate studies at Jackson State University abdmust be passed before Students who fail this test must graduation. complete English 500-Advanced successfully Laboratory Writing during their second semester of enrollment.